mogumc/KinhWeb-1.0/README.md

 ## Usage
 Linux or Windows.
 Please Build by yourself or download release version on [Releases](https://github.com/mogumc/KinhWeb-1.0/releases).
-Add bduss in conf.ini.
+Add your bduss in config.yaml.
-Add accelerate link to get download and preview function by browser.
+If you have accelerate link,please add it to config.yaml which is named acclink.

 ## FaQ
 You need request accelerate link in [@KinhWeb](https://t.me/kinhweb).